ptct-Anywhere-fitness/monolith/readme-setup.txt

         "seedh": "heroku run knex seed:run -a anywhere-fitness--app", "databaseh": "heroku pg:psql -a anywhere-fitness--app",

 Step 4.)
-Test deploy
+Production .env file:
+**NOTE: Need to manually place the .env.production file on the repo in /client!!!

-Step 4.)
-If problem with postbuild related to jest:
+Troubleshooting) If problem with postbuild related to jest:

   Jest Issue with React (client) folder inside the Node main app folder:
   •	C:\dev\portfolio-1> npm ls babel-jest